hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 # UML Editor

-v3.3.56
+v3.3.68
-* How to read version # Version main branch.demo release.pull request changes'
+* How to read version # Version main branch_demo release_pull_request changes
 * What's New:
   * NEW CLI preview(alpha)
 * Major changes:
   * MAJOR REFRACT HAS BEGUN
 ---

 ## Table of Contents